karansingla007/Twitter-Clone/README.md

 ### Prerequisites

-In this, i did not use any framework to call api, just used BaseHTTPRequestHandler
+In this, we did not use any framework to call api, just used BaseHTTPRequestHandler
 * Macbook
   ```sh
   brew install python